How to Prevent Lawyer Ethics Violations When Using ChatGPT

 Like all new technologies available to attorneys, ChatGPT has presented novel ethical issues for the practice of law.
 Unfortunately, ethical guidance is slim.
 The American Bar Association's Model Rules of Professional Conduct currently lack guidelines and/or rules pertaining to the use of ChatGPT, or other generative AI tools, by legal professionals.
 Nevertheless, the ABA has published articles and other content addressing the use of ChatGPT for lawyers, and other generative AI tools.

-• Obligations Concerning the Use of Nonlawyer Assistance - According to this ethical rule, attorneys are obligated to exercise a level of supervision over non-attorneys who assist them by completing certain legal tasks.
-Furthermore, in 2012, the American Bar Association stated that this ethical rule also extends to assistance provided by “non-human” technology and other tools.
+• Supervision of Nonlawyers (Including AI Tools) - According to this ethical rule, attorneys are obligated to exercise a level of supervision over non-attorneys who assist them by completing certain legal tasks.
+Furthermore, in 2012, the American Bar Association stated that this ethical rule also extends to assistance provided by "non-human" technology and other tools.
 Basically, this means lawyers must supervise the work of AI programs and possess a sufficient understanding of the technology to ensure it meets the ethics standards.

 Prevent Lawyer Ethics Violations When Using ChatGPT